 7.1 A large variety of resources are available to teach science.
-These are kept in a central store and are reviewed and updated regularly by the subject team.
+These are kept in a central store within the D&T room and are reviewed and updated regularly by the subject team.
 If resources are required to teach a particular unit, staff order these in advance of lessons.